 Julie Hill works across different media, from writing, print and photography to sculpture and installation.
 Sources of fact and fiction act as springboards for installation – or mise-en-scène –that merge objects, texts and interventions to explore the divide between the objective and the subjective, the real and the imagined.
-Recent work has been focussing on the use of mirrors in both science and fiction and how they act as portals to other realms or worlds.
+The narrative scenarios her work gives rise to investigate the construction of knowledge – in particular astronomy, scientific cosmology, earth sciences and the supernatural.
+Materials such as smoke and mirrors act as portals, or conduits, between the known and the unknown.

-She was awarded funding for her artistic and curatorial projects including Passen-gers, a site-specific exhibition series at The Brunswick Centre (Arts Council), Cartographies of Life & Death, curated for Artakt and London School of Hygiene & Tropical Medicine (Wellcome Trust/Arts Council) and Crying Out Loud, a platform she co-founded that uses exhibitions and events to explore notions of femininity in contemporary culture (Arts Council).
+She was awarded funding for her artistic and curatorial projects including Passen-gers, a site-specific exhibition series at The Brunswick Centre (Arts Council, 2016–17), Cartographies of Life & Death, curated for Artakt and London School of Hygiene & Tropical Medicine (Wellcome Trust/Arts Council, 2012–13) and Crying Out Loud, a platform she co-founded that uses exhibitions and events to explore notions of femininity in contemporary culture (Arts Council, 2012, 2016).